 We start with the same basic premise as in the previous sections namely that country 1 is a low tax country and firm 1 is a low cost firm.
-We define a harmonizing company tax reform as one which narrows or eliminates the difference between tax rates and/or deductability rates.
+Making use of the standard definition of tax harmonization we define a harmonizing company tax reform as one which narrows or eliminates the difference between tax rates and/or deductability rates.
 We shall refer to unilateral harmonization as the case where one country changes its tax parameters to a minimum standard.
 Unilateral harmonization has been the vehicle for harmonization of commodity taxes within the European Union.
-An alternative is to consider a bilateral harmonization process where both countries change their tax rates and/or deductability rules to a common tax and/or deductability rule.18
+An alternative is to consider a bilateral harmonization process where both countries change their tax rates and/or deductability rules to a common tax and/or deductability rule.19

 We examine the effects of harmonization by investigating tax base and tax rate harmonization separately.
 This is done in order to: (i) compare bilateral and unilateral harmonization to see if one is preferable over the other, and (ii) investigate whether it is better to harmonize tax bases or tax rates.
-Underlying the discussion is an implicit view that monopoly and cartels are undesirable from society's point of view.
-With equal weights on consumer and producer surplus, it is well known that monopoly produces a deadweight loss that can be reduced by promoting competition.